 You can adjust the pressure between the augers, much like the pressure screw on the Hurricane.
-This helps you get the tight fit you really need for juicing wheatgrass.
+This helps you get the right fit you really need for juicing wheatgrass.

-You can also loosen things up for juicing all your other produce, like apples, carrots or beets.
+You can also loosen things up for juicing all your other products, like apples, carrots, or beets.
 Since the Green Star is the only one of our recommendations that are really designed to handle fruits and vegetables, you won’t have to shred produce before you juice.

 There are two juicing screens in the box.
 This lets you choose the pulp level in each glass of juice.
 We like the finer screen for greens and wheatgrass.
 The other screen is a better bet for juicing soft fruits like citrus or tomato.
 Having control over pulp is also great if you’re juicing for other people.
 We all have our one pulp preference, and it’s nice to have a juicer that’ll work for everybody.